DaDarkWizard/TextAdventure/about_game_development/GDD.md

 Periodic events will occur in the world, giving players the chance to complete unique quests and obtain items, also possibly creating history, location landmarks, and opening up new civilizations and cities.

+### Food:

+Numerous food types are being considered, pizza, vegetables, grains, meat, and other drinks.
+Food is considered a type of item.
+Alcoholic drinks are possible.
+An unanswered question is whether different creatures favor different kinds of foods.
+(This may be affected by skills.)

 ### Guilds:

 The world will have guilds that are in control of certain areas of a land mass and have various rules in them that are enforced.
-The may be wars that expand or decrease the size of the guilds.
+They can tax their jurisdiction and use that money to pay for tasks.
+There may be wars that expand or decrease the size of the guilds.
+Guild jurisdictions are separate from each other.

 ### History:

-There will be a history of various events in the server, and players will have memories of various historical events they are involved in.
+Historical events can be created by events in the game, or certain specific actions, such if a player kills a boss, or creates a special item.
+Historical events will be kept in a database, that can be researched by date, region and possibly topic.
+The suggestion is to not have player history be attached to a player which could cause data lag.
+Players involved in a significant event, and noteworthy historical characters may have books written about them.
+Several important historical events may be the “Dawn of Time”, the invention of pizza, the foundation of cities, and the cause of transformations.

 ### Inventory: